Does Marriage Affect Credit Scores?

 What happens to my Credit History if I change my name?

-Your credit history is tied to your social security, so changing your name doesn’t change your credit history.
-The name change is recorded in your credit report but only as identifiable information.
+Your credit history is tied to your Social Security, so changing your name doesn’t change your credit history.
+The name change is recorded in your credit report, but only as identifiable information.
 It does not affect your credit score or creditworthiness.

-Does Marriage merge Credit Reports?
+Does Marriage Merge Credit Reports?

 While it’s a common myth, getting married does not merge your credit reports.
 Each individual has a unique credit profile that can’t merge with another person’s credit report.

-If you have a shared loan or credit card, any activity for that credit account is recorded in each of your credit reports.
+If you have a shared loan or credit card, any activity for that credit account is recorded in your credit reports.
 But any loans or credit cards in your name only stay on your credit report and don’t affect your spouse.
 Any credit cards or loans in your spouse’s name only remain on their credit report and won’t affect yours.

 How does my Spouse’s Bad Credit affect financing?

 When you and your spouse apply for credit, the lender pulls both of your credit reports.
-Lenders consider both credit scores when underwriting a loan.
+Lenders consider both spouses’ credit scores when underwriting a loan.
 Some lenders use what’s called the lowest middle score.
 That means they take the middle scores for each person and use the lowest one as the determining score for the loan.

-If one partner has bad credit, you can expect higher interest rates and fees, less favorable terms, or the loan being denied.
+If one partner has a spouse’s bad credit, you can expect higher interest rates and fees, less favorable terms, or the loan being denied.
 If your income is enough to handle payments, you may want to consider putting the loan in just your name.

 Business Loans with Bad Credit